Maui Now : Maui Entertainment, Arts, Community, August 18-24

 Late night dancing, 10 p.m.+

-Lahaina Arts Society members display their artistic works ranging from gift items, such a jewelry, to original paintings.
+Lahaina Arts Society members display their artistic works ranging from gift items such a jewelry, to original paintings.
 The event takes place outdoors at the Lahaina Cannery Mall lawn near Starbucks Friday and Saturday, Aug.
-19 and 20, from 9 a.m. to 4 p.m.
-The fair includes exhibits of jewelry, glass art, ceramics, wood carving, and photography by professional artists.
+26 and 27, from 9 a.m. to 4 p.m.
+The fair includes jewelry, glass art, ceramics, wood carving, and photography by professional artists.
 The Society uses some of the funds to conduct educational art classes for children.
 For more information, call 808-661-0111.

-Paul West performs at Fleetwood’s Saturday, Aug.
-20, from 7:30 to 9:30 p.m.
-West has a classic acoustic style and warm stage presence.
-He performs classic rock, country, blues and his own original music.
-Also performing on a separate stage is I-Drive, the island soul band from Lanai led by legendary Hawaiian drummer Isaac Zablan.
+Gretchen Rhodes and The House Shakers perform at Fleetwood’s Friday, Aug.
+26, from 7:30 to 9:30 p.m.
+Levi Poasa performs on a separate stage at the same time.
 For more information, go to fleetwoodsonfrontst.com or call 808-669-MICK.

 Maui Gift & Craft Fair, Sunday